Chen-Huayi/Administrator-System/README.md

 # React App Demo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), allowing users to post and edit articles, and existing articles can be viewed and filtered by channels and date in different interfaces.
 ## Available Scripts

 + In the **server** directory, you can run: